Achievable logoAchievable logo

 Common stock

-As one of the most discussed and widely known financial products, stocks dominate the financial news and are consistently tied to the economy’s overall performance.
+As one of the most discussed and widely known financial products, stocks dominate financial news and are closely tied to the economy’s overall performance.
 There are two types of stock: common stock and preferred stock.
-We’ll focus on common stock in this chapter.
+This chapter focuses on common stock.

 Definitions